sensu/sensu-docs/content/sensu-go/6.9/web-ui/view-manage-resources.md

 {{< figure src="/images/go/view_manage_resources/events_page_filter_sort_670.png" alt="Filter and sort events" link="/images/go/view_manage_resources/events_page_filter_sort_670.png" target="_blank" >}}

-Click the check boxes to select one or more events and resolve, silence, or delete them directly from the Events page:
+Click the check boxes to select one or more events and resolve, re-run, silence, or delete them directly from the Events page:

-{{< figure src="/images/go/view_manage_resources/group_events_670.png" alt="Select one or more events on the Events page" link="/images/go/view_manage_resources/group_events_670.png" target="_blank" >}}
+{{< figure src="/images/go/view_manage_resources/group_events_690.png" alt="Select one or more events on the Events page" link="/images/go/view_manage_resources/group_events_690.png" target="_blank" >}}

 Click an event name to view details like status, output, number of occurrences, labels and annotations, related check configuration (if the event was produced by a service check), and entity summary, as well as a timeline that displays the event's last 20 statuses at a glance: